santorsola-teaching/nf-core-gitpod-run/docs/rnaseq.md

 ![rnaseq overview](./img/nf-core-rnaseq_metro_map_grey.png)

-In each process, the user can choose among a range of different options.
-Importantly, the user can decide to follow one of the two different routes in the alignment and quantification step:
+In each process, the users can choose among a range of different options.
+Importantly, the users can decide to follow one of the two different routes in the alignment and quantification step:
 - alignment and quantification (stage 2);
 - pseudoalignment and quantification (stage 3).

 ## Experimental Design

-nf-core pipelines make use of the Illumina iGenomes collection as [reference genomes](https://nf-co.re/docs/usage/reference_genomes).

 ### Library design